knorrie/network-examples/README.md

  * Building a pair of stateful filtering IPv4 and IPv6 gateways that can fail over traffic to each other, using `keepalived` and `conntrackd`, while participating in OSPF.
  * Building a load balancer using LVS.
+ * Example showcases would be really nice.
+For example, visiting some IXP that uses BIRD as route server, and doing a writeup of what their network architecture looks like and the been-there-done-thats that they want to share.
  * ...

 ## Feedback, getting help